 Moreover, you quickly learn that your paycheck is taxed in small increments that stack up to a large sum, and you may be surprised by what you actually receive in your bank account each month.

 Overall, though, considering the superior national healthcare, efficient and low-cost transportation, and relatively low rent, the cost of living in Japan is reasonable.
-Many websites offer a breakdown of costs, but take these with a grain of salt.
+Many websites offer a breakdown of costs but take these with a grain of salt.
 They tend to be based on individual lifestyle choices rather than averages.

 Later, I’ll go into this more deeply with a more explicit breakdown.

-World renowned transportation efficiency is not an exaggeration.
+World-renowned transportation efficiency is not an exaggeration.
 The transportation systems in Japan are amazingly punctual and connect all major cities and far-reaching countryside towns.

 On top of this, it is beyond safe, people tend to have proper manners while traveling, and the trains and buses are well maintained.
 Even if you don’t have a car, as long as you have a bike to ride to the nearest train station, you can get where you need to go.

+While Uber services have become available in major cities, taxi services are everywhere in general.
+You should be warned, though: taxis in Japan are expensive.
 Don’t make the mistake of riding more than 20 minutes in a taxi, or you will pay upwards of JPY3,000 to JPY4,000 on average.

-Last but not least, the awe inspiring bullet trains can get you almost anywhere in Japan at over 320 km/h (199 mph).
+Last but not least, the awe-inspiring bullet trains can get you almost anywhere in Japan at over 320 km/h (199 mph).

 I have to add a few personal recommendations though.
 One is The Meat Guy, a website that allows you to order steaks and meat from all over the world.
 Then there’s iHerb, which has vitamins, shampoos, and self-care products you can’t find in Japanese stores.